 - Clinical science

-An internal hernia is the protrusion of visceral contents through a congenital or acquired opening within the peritoneal cavity.
-Contained within the abdominal cavity, internal hernias have an incidence of < 1% and are significantly less common than external hernias.
+An internal hernia is the protrusion of visceral contents through a congenital or acquired defect in the peritoneum or mesentery within the abdominal cavity.
+Internal hernias have an incidence of < 1% and are significantly less common than external hernias.
 Patients with a history of Roux-en-Y gastric bypass or liver transplant are especially at risk of internal hernia formation.
-The clinical presentation of symptomatic internal hernias is often acute and nonspecific, presenting as a mechanical small bowel obstruction.
-CT scan is the imaging modality of choice in most cases, but surgical intervention is often required for definitive diagnosis and treatment.
-Incarceration or strangulation of internal hernias carries a high mortality rate and therefore rapid diagnosis and urgent surgical repair is imperative.
+Small bowel loops are the most common content of an internal hernia.
+For this reason, the typical clinical presentation is that of a mechanical small bowel obstruction (i.e., colicky abdominal pain, vomiting, constipation, abdominal distention).
+Contrast-enhanced CT scan is the imaging modality of choice in most cases, but surgical intervention is often required for definitive diagnosis and treatment.
+Incarceration or strangulation of internal hernias carries a high mortality rate; rapid diagnosis and surgical repair is therefore imperative.

 - Abdominal x-ray: nonspecific signs of (e.g., distended loops of bowel, absent air in distal colon, air fluid levels proximal to obstruction)